smart-village-solutions/anonymizer_rails/README.md

 # AnonymizerRails
+Sometimes it is necessary to scramble user_data in a clean and fast way.
-AnonymizerRails is a small gem  for Rails from Version 4.2 onwards, to anonymize attributes of an ActiveRecord Model.
+AnonymizerRails provides the Functionality to AnonymizerRails is a small gem  for Rails from Version 4.2 onwards, to anonymize attributes of an ActiveRecord Model.
 It doesn't matter if the attributes is a serialized_hash or an ActiveRecord:Store, you can anonymize any attribute/key no matter how deep it is nested.
 The attributes values are replaced with a string of 6 x's
 ```
 "xxxxxx"
 ```